orientechnologies/orientdb-docs/Incremental-Backup-And-Restore.md

 ### Incremental restore via console

 [Restore Database console command](Console-Command-Restore.md) automatically recognizes if a backup contains incremental data.
-Incremental backup can be performed only against a new database: the execution of the create database command with the option `-restore` will build a fresh database and perform the incremental backup starting from the backup path.
+Incremental backup can be performed only against a new database: the execution of the create database command with the option `-restore` builds a fresh database and performs the incremental backup starting from the backup path.

 Example: